SyedMIrtazaHyder/CHESS/README.md

 # Data-Structure-Project: CHESS ENGINE
 ## Story</br>
 This project was made for our course EC-200 Data Structure.
-When we first started this project out we had thought to make it in our own terms and make the project using mainly OOP and DS concepts.
-Hence this implementation does not use bitboards or any other chess programming concepts generally used by people who persue to a working chess Engine.
-Generally theo outline for how to start working on any chess engine are listed here: https://www.chessprogramming.org/Main_Page </br>
+When we first started this project we had thought to make it in our own terms and make the project using mainly OOP and DS concepts.
+Hence this implementation does not use bitboards or any other chess programming concepts generally used by people who pursue a working chess Engine.
+Generally, the outline for how to start working on any chess engine is listed here: https://www.chessprogramming.org/Main_Page </br>
 The Project involved many parts, and me and my teammate learned a lot along the way.
 This was the first project I had used Git Bash for, as well as the first project where I broke down the whole code into smaller segments using header files.</br>
 This project means a lot to me and the time and effort poured into this was absurd (a month and a half almost).
 However, I am proud of this engine.
 It may not be good at evaluating moves and may not be properly programmed using bitboard, but this is one of the most challenging projects I have undertaken as me writing this README.</br>